AhnieP/FMCG-Breweries-Market-Profit-Analysis/README.md

 # International-FMCG-Market-Profit-Analysis (SQL + Power BI)
 This project explores three years of FMCG sales data across West Africa using SQL and Power BI.
 It delivers insights on profit trends, top-performing brands, and regional consumer behavior in Anglophone and Francophone markets.
 The analysis answers 20+ key business questions and supports strategy with interactive dashboards.

-# 📊 International FMCG Market Profit Analysis
+# 📊 FMCG Market Profit Analysis

 **SQL + Power BI Data Analytics Project**